 Meetings and Membership:

 All licensed attorneys and those persons who have graduated law school, taken the bar exam awaiting results for license to practice in Tennessee, are invited to join our membership.
 Membership is on an annual basis with yearly membership dues.
-The Bradley County Bar Association meets once a month for our regular business meetings at the Elks Lodge in Cleveland, Tennessee, and each meeting includes a complimentary, catered buffet dinner.
+The Bradley County Bar Association meets once a month for our regular business luncheon meetings at announced places in Cleveland, Tennessee, and each meeting includes a complimentary lunch.
 Meetings often include approved Continuing Legal Education seminars, all as part of the membership perks.
 For more information, contact our current President or Treasurer (their contact information is on the “Officers” section of our website).